What are Investment Banks?

 That part of the regulation preventing investment and commercial banking to be done in one place was repealed, and banks were free to pursue both activities once again.

 That's why a bank like Barclays is able to offer savings accounts to average consumers while still helping corporate clients raise millions in capital.

-Limits on investments.
 Banks that perform both investment and consumer banking services still have some limits on how they can invest their accounts due to the Volcker Rule.